STPHxBioinformatics/ndp/README.md

 nextflow run ndp2bc_degenerate.nf
 ```

-## Pipeline mofifications
+## Pipeline modifications
-This pipeline can be modified to fit other applications, as:

-* ...the primer sequences in the files PATH/TO/ndp/0_scripts may be changed to other sequences.
+* Primer sequences in the files 1bc.tab, 2bc.tab, 1bc_degen.tab or 2bc_degen.tab may be changed to fit other experimental setups.
-* ...the  pipeline may be adapted to other target organisms by using [custom Emu databases](https://gitlab.com/treangenlab/emu#build-custom-database) page.
+* The  pipeline may be adapted to other target organisms by using [custom Emu databases](https://gitlab.com/treangenlab/emu#build-custom-database).

 ## License